drinkbird/drinkbird.github.io/about.md

 ## Short Bio

-Tasos Piotopoulos is a force multiplier for software teams.
-As a software engineering lead & aspiring technical architect (M.Sc.), Tasos has a track record of building hassle-free enterprize cloud solutions and a passion for helping others step up their engineering game.
+Tasos Piotopoulos is a force multiplier for software delivery teams, with a track record of solving complex problems through delivering high-quality solutions, and a passion for helping others grow professionally.

-He blogs at drinkbird.com, produces online courses, organizes meetups and workshops, speaks at events and academic lectures, and solves complex problems through delivering high-quality software.
+He currently works as a Technical Lead at Walmart Global Tech, successfully delivering numerous enterprise-scale projects within the Supply Chain and Market Intelligence organizations, while leading teams of many sizes.
+He also holds a Master's degree is in Software Engineering and Ubiquitous Computing from University College Dublin.

-His Master's degree is in Software Engineering and Ubiquitous Computing, from University College Dublin, and he currently works at Walmart Labs (formerly Jet.com) in Dublin, Ireland as a technical lead.
+In addition, Tasos blogs at drinkbird.com, creates online courses, organizes meetups and workshops, speaks at events and academic lectures, and reads lots of books to help him grow further.

 ![Tasos Piotopoulos]({{ site.baseurl }}/assets/media/drinkbird_shot.jpg)